 Of course, you can add and remove columns as you please, by clicking on the columns button in the bottom row.

 Adding new posts to your own social network accounts is very easy and pleasing to do.
 By tapping on the left-most button in the bottom row, you’ll be shown a nice screen in which you can type out a message, choose on which social networks it should be posted to, as well as add pictures and a location.

 If you need to find a Twitter account, this can be done pretty easily.
 If you click on the second button in the bottom row, you’ll see a screen similar to that shown in the screenshot.
 Here you can fill the empty spaces for Twitter profiles which you’ll most often want to search.
 They just have to be accounts that you already follow.
 You can also search for any Twitter account in the world if you know the account’s username by entering it into the search field at the bottom.
 This isn’t my ideal solution to searching around Twitter (especially the lack of support for other services), but it’ll have to do because what it can do, it does well.

 Installation is just a few taps away!
-Just search for TweetDeck in your respective app store, or click on this link for your Android device or this link for your iOS device.
+Just search for TweetDeck in your respective app store, or click onfor your device or this link for your iOS device [No Longer Available].
 Download and installation should only take a few moments as the app is not heavy at all.

 What’s your favorite way to connect to social networks?
 Do you prefer the native apps or combined ones like this?
 Let us know in the comments!